 Miscommunications can lead to unsightly gaps between the crown and the gum line.
 A lack of information can also lead the oral surgeon to damage delicate anatomical structures simply because he must rely, at least in part, on guesswork.

-At Dental Depot’s Family Dentistry and Implant Center, our integrated team includes a general dentist, oral surgeon, and prosthodontist (implant specialist who places the crown), working side-by-side in the same office to provide you with the most comprehensive and cohesive care team available.
+At Dental Depot, our integrated team includes a general dentist, oral surgeon, and prosthodontist (implant specialist who places the crown), working side-by-side in the same office to provide you with the most comprehensive and cohesive care team available.

-At Dental Depot we have streamlined our process to include CBCT scans.
-After we take your scan we work with some of the best dental labs in the country in order to provide our patients with a higher standard of care.
+At Dental Depot, we streamlined our process to include CBCT scans.
+After we take your scan, we work with some of the best dental labs in the country in order to provide our patients with a higher standard of care.

 The CBCT process is painless and the entire appointment takes less than an hour to complete.